csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 The next problem is with splitting the application of CSS into two parts.

-When you use the `media`-switching pattern[^5] to fetch a CSS file asynchronously, all you’re doing is making the network time asynchronous—the runtime is still always a synchronous operation, and we need to be careful not to inadvertently reintroduce that overhead back onto the Critical Path.
+When you use the `media`-switching pattern[^5] to fetch a CSS file asynchronously, all you’re doing is making the network time asynchronous — the runtime is still always a synchronous operation, and we need to be careful not to inadvertently reintroduce that overhead back onto the Critical Path.